 "Every day we're using cutting-edge research, testing potentially life-changing medications and finding new ways to improve the vision—and the quality of life—of patients.
 It's an ever-changing environment that challenges you to apply your medical knowledge to find the best solution in every case."

-Dr. Chun is board certified by the American Board of Ophthalmology and licensed to practice in Virginia, Maryland and the District of Columbia.
+Dr. Chun, a recipient of Washingtonian’s 2019 Top Doctor honor, is board certified by the American Board of Ophthalmology and licensed to practice in Virginia, Maryland and the District of Columbia.
 He is an Assistant Professor of Surgery at the F. Edward Hebert School of Medicine in Bethesda, Md., an active member of the American Society of Retina Specialists (ASRS) and a committee member of the American Academy of Ophthalmology’s Clinical Education Division.

 While at Walter Reed, Dr. Chun pioneered the use of the ophthalmic endoscope in the U.S. Military and was honored with the prestigious Rhett Buckler Award for his presentation on Endoscopic Vitrectomy at the 2009 ASRS Retina Congress.
 He has served as the Primary and Associate Investigator on a variety of clinical research studies, several of which explored the causes of proliferative vitreoretinopathy and the outcomes of combat-related ocular trauma.
 He also has contributed a number of articles to peer-reviewed publications and compiled an impressive list of professional presentations that document Dr. Chun’s contributions to the field of retinal and macular diseases.

 Drs.
 Alex Melamud, Dal W. Chun and Michael H. Osman Speak at Virginia Optometric Association’s Fall Conference